UsamaIsrarDev/learn-nextjs/next-dynamic-routes/README.md

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).

-...this will continue from the next-part1
+...this will continue from the next-pre-rendering

-In this project I covered these topics          [sumup 00 Oct 24]
+In this project I covered these topics          [sumup 20 Oct 24]

 Dynamics routes
 In nextjs dynamics routes create with [id].js file in the pages directory